cement – cleaning + maintenance

 - Cement tiles can be refinished just like hardwood or stone floors – see our restoration guide.

 Still not sure?
 Please see this cement tile installation video and share with your installer.

-For any further questions, please refer to our cement resource and installation guide.
+For any further questions, please refer to our cement material guidelines.

-For installation imagery check out our cement pinterest boards.
+For installation imagery, check out our cement pinterest boards or lookbook.